 For each QoS flow which has been successfully established, if the QoS Monitoring Request IE was included in the QoS Flow Level QoS Parameters IE contained in the PDU SESSION RESOURCE SETUP REQUEST message, the NG-RAN node shall store this information, and, if supported, perform delay measurement and QoS monitoring, as specified in TS 23.501 [9].
 If the QoS Monitoring Reporting Frequency IE was included in the QoS Flow Level QoS Parameters IE contained in the PDU SESSION RESOURCE SETUP REQUEST message, the NG-RAN node shall store this information and, if supported, use it for RAN part delay reporting.

+For each GBR QoS flow which has been successfully established, if the Monitoring Request on Available Data Rate IE was included in the GBR QoS Flow Information IE in the PDU Session Resource Setup Request Transfer IE of the PDU SESSION RESOURCE SETUP REQUEST message, the NG-RAN node shall, if supported, store this information and perform Available bitrate monitoring, as specified in TS 23.501 [9].

 For each QoS flow requested to be setup, if the PDU Set QoS Parameters IE is included in the QoS Flow Level QoS Parameters IE contained in the PDU SESSION RESOURCE SETUP REQUEST message, the NG-RAN node shall, if supported, store the received PDU Set QoS Parameters in the UE context and use it as specified in TS 23.501 [9].
 If the ECN Marking or Congestion Information Reporting Request IE is included in the PDU Session Resource Setup Request Transfer IE contained in the PDU SESSION RESOURCE SETUP REQUEST message, the NG-RAN node shall, if supported, use it accordingly for the specific QoS flow.
 If the ECN Marking or Congestion Information Reporting Status IE is included in the PDU Session Resource Setup Response Transfer IE, the SMF shall, if supported, use it to deduce if ECN marking at NG-RAN or ECN marking at UPF or congestion information reporting is active or not active.

 -----------------Next Changes-------------------